Europe, Middle East and Africa

 As everyone deserves dignity and a decent place to live, Habitat for Humanity International and Somfy Foundation have established their partnership to improve housing for the most deprived persons and create social ties between these persons and society.
 Since 2014, Somfy Foundation has supported various Habitat’s projects to help families around the world.
 Families from Australia, Lebanon, China, USA, Poland or Brazil could thus thanks to this partnership repair their homes and improve their living conditions.

 The JTI Foundation is a charitable organization based in Switzerland and specialized in supporting disaster relief and risk reduction programs worldwide.
-The JTI Foundation has been supporting Habitat for Humanity since 2013, to implement disaster response and mitigation projects such as after the floods in Romania (2013), the super-typhoon Haiyan in the Philippines (2013), the earthquakes in Nepal (2015), draughts in Ethiopia (2016-2017) and most recently after the floods in Malawi (2017-2020).
-At the same time, our partnership contributes towards the enhancement of Habitat´s frontline capacities and knowledge sharing in disaster risk reduction (2015-2017).
+The JTI Foundation has been supporting Habitat for Humanity since 2013, to implement disaster response and mitigation projects such as after the floods in Romania (2013), the super-typhoon Haiyan in the Philippines (2013), the earthquakes in Nepal (2015), droughts in Ethiopia (2016-2017), after the floods in Malawi (2017-2020) and most recently the earthquakes in Mexico (2018).
+At the same time, our partnership contributes towards the enhancement of Habitat´s front line capacities and knowledge sharing in disaster risk reduction (2015-2017) and bringing market approaches into disaster preparedness programes (2018-2020).
 In addition to helping the most affected communities with immediate relief and early recovery programs, our interventions also include a training component helping families to build back stronger and more disaster-resilient habitats.